valentin2105/Kubernetes-Saltstack/README.md

 Because you generate our own CA and Certificates for the cluster, You MUST put **every hostnames of the Kubernetes cluster** (Master & Workers) in the `certs/kubernetes-csr.json` (`hosts` field).
 You can also modify the `certs/*json` files to match your cluster-name / country. (optional)

-You can use public names (DNS) or private names (you need to add them on Master/Worker `/etc/hosts`).
+You can use either public or private names, but they must be registered somewhere (DNS provider, internal DNS server, `/etc/hosts` file).

 ```bash
 cd /srv/salt/k8s-certs